offsideswap/Moonmage/.github/ISSUE_TEMPLATE/rfc_template.md

 ---
 name: RFC Template
-about: A template for publishing RFCs on the Beanstalk repo.
+about: A template for publishing RFCs on the Moonmage repo.
 title: 'RFC: TODO'
 labels: ['📜 RFC', '⛓ Contracts']
 assignees: ''